mervick/rhythmbox-telegram/README.md

 ### Audio Metadata

-We store metadata of audio files in an plain format.
+We store audio file metadata in a plain SQLite database.
-This includes: chat identifier, message identifier of audio file within the chat, publication date and time, file size, file name, audio meta tags and the file's location in the file system.
+This includes: chat identifier, message ID of the audio file within the chat, publication date/time, file size, file name, and audio metadata tags.
+Additionally, it stores information about loaded chats as segments of message ID ranges, as well as details on hidden and downloaded audio files within the playlist.

-This data is stored within the database at: `~/.local/share/rhythmbox/telegram/*/data.sqlite`
+This database is located at: `~/.local/share/rhythmbox/telegram/*/data.sqlite`

-This is a general database of all metadata about audio files.
-Data is loaded only once, and later data is loaded if new audio appear.
-Information about hidden and downloaded audio is also stored here.
+Data is loaded  once for each chat.
 If you delete this database, the information will have to be fetched again.

-## License

-[Rhythmbox-Telegram](https://github.com/mervick/rhythmbox-telegram) is an open-source plugin distributed under the [GPL-3 license](https://github.com/mervick/rhythmbox-telegram/blob/master/LICENCE).

 ## Contribute